10 Lessons From A Psilocybin Mushroom Journey

 4. Forgiveness is natural.

-It’s ok to hold people accountable for the harm they’ve done to you, but in the end you have no choice but to forgive – not because it’s the right thing to do, but because you’re so tired of struggling and exhausted from fighting that you just don’t fucking care anymore.
+It’s ok to hold people accountable for the harm they’ve done to you, but in the end you have no choice but to forgive – not because it’s the right thing to do, but because you’re so tired of struggling and exhausted from fighting yourself that you just don’t fucking care anymore.
 You come to know that your burdens of anger, hurt, shame, fear, regret and failure aren’t worth the pain they cause you or anyone else.
 Even if you feel someone was wrong or is wrong, there’s no part of you left that needs to be right – so forgiveness becomes natural.
 The only thing you want is ALL the best for every living being on earth, because you are now living from your Highest Self.
 You aren’t just feeling love, you are love.
 Compassion is now your default and nothing else matters.
 You’re now viewing the world, everyone you know, everyone you’ve ever known and everyone you’ll never know through the bright light of love… and it’s profoundly beautiful.

 5. Right and wrong is a self-limiting construct.